Migration

 Fly away home…

-I was just reading an article extolling the virtues of “viz mig” otherwise known as visible migration.
-It really is a joy to see and can be a treat in an unlikely circumstance. last year, for example, I was waiting in a town centre in SE England whilst my wife shopped.
-Looking up (this was late september) I saw a few swallows passing south over the high street.
+Birders gather to watch “viz mig” – visible migration.
+It really is a joy to see and can be a treat in an unlikely circumstance.
+For example, I was once waiting in a town centre in SE England while my wife shopped.
+Looking up (this was late September) I saw a few swallows passing south over the high street.
 20 minutes later I was up to 800 – that afternoon others reported many thousands of swallows on the move.
 A joy to marvel at.
+Migration can be truly spectacular or more mundane.
+Watching in the spring may bring in early migrants and unusual birds blown off course, and viewing in the autumn can see mass congregations as birds ready themselves to fly, such as swallows occupying miles of telegraph wires. and rarity oriented.
+In the UK, many bird observatories are sighted along these migration flyways so that staff and volunteers can monitor movements.

 -